ArrowElectronicsESC/SiLabsNBIoTCellular/src/readme.txt

 Digi XBee Device Cloud example.

-This example project uses a Digi XBee module to communicate via LTE-M. It transmits temperature data to the Digi Device Cloud and allows a Cloud user to modify LED's on the board.
+This example project uses a Digi XBee module to communicate via LTE CAT-M1.
+It transmits temperature data to Azure.

-In order to use the Digi Device Cloud, the user must create an account on the Digi Remote Manager (see www.digi.com/products/cloud/digi-remote-manager).
-Once the user has an account on Digi Remote Manager, he should set the compiler symbols USER to his username and PWD to his password, respectively.
-Next, rebuild the example project.
-In Studio, these compiler symbols can be set at:

-Project Properties->GNU ARM C Compiler->Symbols.

-Note: Digi Remote Manager does not currently support controlling board LED's remotely.
-In order to exercise this feature, use the included Python script lte_xbee_device_cloud\scripts\rgb_uploader.py.

 At startup, the EFM32GG11 will attempt to communicate with the XBee module via UART.
 The application assumes the XBee is configured with a baudrate of